Ashrafpur, Chhatoh

-Ashrafpur is a village in Chhatoh block of Rae Bareli district, Uttar Pradesh, India.
+Ashrafpur is a village in the Chhatoh block of Rae Bareli district, Uttar Pradesh, India.
 It is located 5 km from Jais, the nearest town.
 As of 2011, Ashrafpur has a population of 4,918 people, in 807 households.
 It has one primary school and no healthcare facilities.
 Ashrafpur is the headquarters of a nyaya panchayat that also includes 5 other villages.

 The 1951 census recorded Ashrafpur as comprising 12 hamlets, with a total population of 1,535 people (791 male and 744 female), in 342 households and 342 physical houses.
 The area of the village was given as 1,328 acres.
 38 residents were literate, 37 male and 1 female.
 The village was listed as belonging to the pargana of Rokha and the thana of Nasirabad.
 As of 1951, Ashrafpur had a primary school with 55 students.

 The 1961 census recorded Ashrafpur as comprising 8 hamlets, with a total population of 1,882 people (947 male and 935 female), in 409 households and 379 physical houses.
 The area of the village was given as 1,328 acres and it had access to electricity at that point.

-The 1981 census recorded Ashrafpur as having a population of 2,439 people, in 604 households, and having an area of 537.42 hectares.
+The 1981 census recorded Ashrafpur as having a population of 2,439 people, in 604 households, and an area of 537.42 hectares.
 The main staple foods were listed as wheat and rice.